FAQ’s for Students

 6. Written Disposition and Appeal – Any decisions made regarding your case will be shared with you in writing.
 If your case is decided by a formal Conduct Review Board, you will also have an opportunity to appeal the decision.
 Details on the appeal process will be explained to you and your informational meeting.

 1. Communicate– notify the Assistant Dean if you suspect any bias or unfair treatment, if you feel your privacy has been violated, if you plan to bring an advisor to your hearing, and be sure to share updated and correct contact information.

 2. Be Truthful and Forthcoming – You, and any witnesses you involve in your case, have a responsibility to be truthful and forthcoming when answering questions or making statements.
 Failure to do so may result in further charges against you.

 3. Participate – You have the responsibility to be present and accountable throughout the process.
 If you request a hearing, attend the hearing.
-If the Director requests a meeting with you, call to schedule the meeting and then show up!
+If the Assistant Dean requests a meeting with you, call to schedule the meeting and then show up!
 Although the student conduct process can and will proceed without your participation, your voice is crucial, and the process has been designed to allow you many opportunities to be heard.